To access your official course details for the year you started your degree, please visit the handbook

 This course is designed to produce ‘big idea’ thinkers who possess the flexibility to succeed in the dynamic world of advertising and brand communication.
 Breadth of knowledge is achieved with foundation studies that consider all key aspects of the industry and its impact on society.

-Opportunities to specialise in strategic and creative roles during practice-led upper level units add the depth of knowledge required of future practitioners.
-Assessment tasks balance advertising and communication theory with practical learning experiences to produce career-ready graduates with well-developed analytical and technical capabilities.
-The ability to study core option and elective units in aligned fields of communication, such as design, public relations, journalism and digital media, will further build students’ skills base.Read More
+You will have opportunities to specialise in strategic and creative roles during practice-led upper level units and add to the depth of knowledge required of you as an advertising practitioner.
+Assessment tasks balance advertising and communication theory with practical learning experiences to develop your analytical and technical capabilities while you also build your advertising portfolio.
+The ability to select core elective and elective units in aligned fields of communication, such as design, public relations, journalism and digital media, means you can also broaden your skills-base to enhance your career opportunities.

 To qualify for the award of Bachelor of Communication (Advertising), a student must complete 24 credit points including: